vlaksi/JSZD-Proj/README.md

-# Sprint DSL in SCRUM
+# Sprint DSL for SCRUM

 This project provides a Domain-specific language that helps to generate and prepare the sprint for the SCRUM framework.